MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 - If you enable this policy setting, you can control the methods available to users to recover data from BitLocker-protected fixed data drives.

-- If this policy setting is not configured or disabled, the default recovery options are supported for BitLocker recovery.
-By default a DRA is allowed, the recovery options can be specified by the user including the recovery password and recovery key, and recovery information is not backed up to AD DS.
+- If this policy setting isn't configured or disabled, the default recovery options are supported for BitLocker recovery.
+By default a DRA is allowed, the recovery options can be specified by the user including the recovery password and recovery key, and recovery information isn't backed up to AD DS.
 <!-- Device-FixedDrivesRecoveryOptions-Description-End -->

 <!-- Device-FixedDrivesRecoveryOptions-Editable-Begin -->